Classical homological stability from the point of view of cells: Introduction

 \section{Introduction}

 The goal of this note is to compare the classical approach to homological stability, specifically the formalisation of Quillen's approach given by Wahl and myself \cite{RWW}, with the more recent approach via cellular $E_k$-algebras developed by Galatius, Kupers, and myself \cite{e2cellsI}.
-It is an insight of Krannich \cite{Krannich} that the proper generality for the classical approach is to work in the category of $\bN$-graded topological spaces, and start with a right $E_1$-module $\mathbf{M}$ over an $E_2$-algebra $\mathbf{A}$ equipped with compatible $\bN$-gradings, a stabilising element $\sigma \in \mathbf{A}(1)$, and then ask about homological stability of the sequence of maps
+It is an insight of Krannich \cite{Krannich} that the proper generality for the classical approach is to work in the category of $\bN$-graded topological spaces, and start with a right $E_1$-module $\mathbf{M}$ over an $E_2$-algebra $\mathbf{R}$ equipped with compatible $\bN$-gradings, a stabilising element $\sigma \in \mathbf{R}(1)$, and then ask about homological stability of the sequence of maps

-In practice one may often take $\mathbf{M} = \mathbf{A}$ with its right $\mathbf{A}$-action, but it is clarifying to separate the two notions: it is then clear \cite[Remark 2.19]{Krannich} that one may as well replace $\mathbf{A}$ by $\mathbf{E}_2^+(1_*(*))$, the free unital $E_2$-algebra on a single point in grading 1, and just consider the induced $\mathbf{E}_2^+(1_*(*))$-module structure on $\mathbf{M}$.
+In practice one may often take $\mathbf{M} = \mathbf{R}$ with its right $\mathbf{R}$-action, but it is clarifying to separate the two notions: it is then clear \cite[Remark 2.19]{Krannich} that one may as well replace $\mathbf{R}$ by $\mathbf{E}_2^+(1_*(*))$, the free unital $E_2$-algebra on a single point in grading 1, and just consider the induced $\mathbf{E}_2^+(1_*(*))$-module structure on $\mathbf{M}$.

 Viewed in this way, the constructions and results of \cite{RWW, Krannich} beg to be explained from the point of view of an $\mathbf{E}_2^+(1_*(*))$-module cell-structure on $\mathbf{M}$.
 Our first main result does this: in Theorem \ref{thm:1} we will show that the cofibre of Krannich's \cite[\S 2.2]{Krannich} ``canonical resolution'' $|R_\bullet(\mathbf{M})| \to \mathbf{M}$ may be identified with the derived $\mathbf{E}_2^+(1_*(*))$-module indecomposables of $\gM$, so that the high-connectivity of the ``spaces of destabilisations" $|W_\bullet(A)|$ implies a vanishing line for the $\mathbf{E}_2^+(1_*(*))$-module cells of $\mathbf{M}$ (at least after linearising).
 This leads to a new proof that the high-connectivity of the $|W_\bullet(A)|$ implies homological stability, which we explain in Section \ref{sec:StabRevis}.
+It also has consequences for homology with twisted coefficients, and for representation stability.